quietui/quiet/docs/docs/using-web-components.md

 </quiet-card>
 ```

-Refer to the documentation to see which slots are available for each component.

 ## Events

 Many components emit [custom events](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) when certain things happen.
 For example, a [`<quiet-button>`](/docs/components/button) emits an event called `quiet-click` when the button is activated.
 You can listen for custom events the same way you listen for native events.